- INSPECTION -

 The purpose of the description is to highlight desirable things the buyer can’t see from the pictures.
 The most important thing is to be honest and don’t overhype your home – exaggeration is easy to see and can turn buyers off.

-The odds are that if your home was sold in the last few years, Zillow may still have your home’s description up on their website.
-You can use that as a guide for what to include, but do not copy the old description!
+Real estate websites like Zillow may still have your home’s description from when it was last sold.
+Look to that that as a guide for what to include, but do not copy the old description!
 You can be charged with copyright infringement.
 (This applies to the photos, too.)

-It's also helpful to check out the descriptions for other homes in your area to give you a good idea what to include in your description, but again, do not copy.
+It's also helpful to check out descriptions for other homes in your area for ideas.
+Again, do not copy.

-Check out these helpful adjectives and keywords that will help enhance your listing (don’t overdo it though!):
+Check out these links to helpful adjectives and keywords that can enhance your listing:

-The first part of the description tries to capture the reader’s attention.
-Try to incorporate some of the adjectives found in the links above.
+The intro tries to capture the reader’s attention.
+Descriptive adjectives like the ones found in the links above can be helpful.

-Be sure to touch on any upgrades, renovations, or improvements you completed.
+Be sure to note any upgrades, renovations, or improvements you completed.